 The Mission Statement

-- While in the same units, spend 20-30 minutes writing down descriptive words for why the church exists.
+- While in the same teams, spend 20-30 minutes writing down descriptive words for why the church exists.

-- After all the units have written their ideas on the flip chart, have each unit present its ideas to the whole group.
+- After all the teams have written their ideas on the flip chart, each team presents its ideas to the whole group.

 - Using one flip chart, combine ideas and begin wordsmithing the ideas until the group creates a short phrase that reflects all ideas.

-- Have all the units read the final statements and come to an agreement that the phrase truly reflects the mission of the church and why it exists.
+- Have all the teams read the final statements and come to an agreement that the phrase truly reflects the mission of the church and why it exists.